jax-ml/jax/docs/101/pytrees.md

 The `name` field doesn't appear among the leaves: as a `meta_field`, it's carried in the treedef, like `aux_data` above (and so it must be hashable).
-This distinction matters again with `jax.jit`, where meta fields are automatically treated as static arguments; see {ref}`jax-201-jit-static-arguments`.
-Instances of `MyDataclassContainer` can be passed into JIT-ed functions, and `name` will be treated as static:
+This distinction matters again with `jax.jit`, which treats meta fields like static arguments ({ref}`jax-201-jit-static-arguments`).
+So a `MyDataclassContainer` can be passed straight into a jitted function:

 ```{code-cell}
 @jax.jit